godwillcodes/wpmudev-gdrive-integration/QUESTIONS.md

   - Tests rely solely on the shared `Posts_Maintenance` service (no private shortcuts), mirroring production behavior.
   - All temporary filters, scheduled events, and custom state are removed in `tearDown()` to prevent leaky globals, satisfying the requirement that tests run independently and can be executed repeatedly (e.g., `phpunit tests/test-posts-maintenance.php`).

-These automated tests deliver comprehensive coverage for the posts maintenance workflow, ensuring future refactors can be validated quickly and safely—meeting the 10/10 bar for Section 10.

 ---

 ## Important Notes